Synvya/ai-concierge/infra/README.md

 # Infrastructure & Deployment

 Terraform has been retired from this project.
-The AWS infrastructure (ECS cluster, service, load balancer, IAM roles, S3 buckets, ElastiCache, etc.) is now managed manually in the AWS console.
+The AWS infrastructure (ECS cluster, service, load balancer, IAM roles, S3 buckets, and supporting networking) is now managed manually in the AWS console.

 ## Current Deployment Flow